 The Rounds

-• The flop: The second betting round, where players will decide which move to make once the community cards have been dealt.
+- Flop: The second betting round is where players will decide what to do after the community cards have been dealt.

-• The river: The final betting round, where the players will decide which move to make after the last community card is placed on the board.
+- River: The final betting round happens after the fifth and last community card is placed on the board.

 These rounds are the same in standard poker games and online poker tournaments, so be sure that you understand the format of the game before playing for real money.
 If you decide to play poker online, there will usually be some indication of the round and what you’ll need to do next.